Muir aiming to push idol & soak in debut Olympics

 So what possesses a young person to throw themselves from massive jumps and along rails?

-"I was at a Saturday kids' club and they went to the freestyle slope at the end of each sessions and they suggested I try it," Muir recalls.
+"I was at a Saturday kids' club and they went to the freestyle slope at the end of each session and they suggested I try it," Muir recalls.
 "I started the freestyle nights because they could see that I loved it.

 "I was seven at the time.
 It was all for fun, there was no thought of what could happen.
 Especially at that point because the sport wasn't in the Olympics.
-And it was the age of 10 - on my 10th birthday, actually - I did my first front flip."
+And it was at the age of 10 - on my 10th birthday, actually - I did my first front flip."

-Muir's natural ability had her travelling the world for competition, fitting in schoolwork online at night, and attending Bucksburn Academy in Aberdeen when not on the road - which was a welcome dose of normality for a teenage girl.
+Muir's natural ability had her travelling the world for competition - fitting in schoolwork online at night and attending Bucksburn Academy in Aberdeen when not on the road - which was a welcome dose of normality for a teenage girl.

 She enjoys switching off while at home and going out walking with the family's three black Labradors - one of which playfully interrupts the Zoom call to gift Muir a cushion.